PineAPPL: combining EW and QCD corrections for fast evaluation of LHC processes: Validation and interpretation of PineAPPL grids

 \paragraph{Numerical results.} In figure~\ref{fig:cmsZ13TeV} we report the distribution differential in the transverse momentum of the Z boson.
 Also in this case, the \textsc{PineAPPL} result is well validated, as it differs from the MC result by $\SI{0.5}{\permille}$ at most.
 The accuracy of the theory or the choice of scale do not alter this conclusion.

-The process receives its leading contribution from $\mathrm{qg}$- and $\bar{\mathrm{q}}\mathrm{g}$-initiated channels, which account for about \SI{65}{\percent} of the cross section, with some variations in the relative contributions from individual quark and antiquark flavours as the transverse momentum of the Z boson varies; the PI contribution always remain negligible.
-Overall, the EW corrections suppress the theoretical predictions by about \SIrange{2}{10}{\percent} as the transverse momentum of the Z boson increases.
-The size of this shift is as large as the data uncertainty up to $p_{\mathrm{T}}^{\ell\bar\ell}\sim \SI{200}{\giga\electronvolt}$, and exceeds it by about \SI{60}{\percent} at larger values of $p_\mathrm{T}^{\ell \bar{\ell}}$.
+The process receives its leading contribution from $\mathrm{qg}$- and $\bar{\mathrm{q}}\mathrm{g}$-initiated channels, which account for about \SI{79}{\percent} of the cross section, with some variations in the relative contributions from individual quark and antiquark flavours as the transverse momentum of the Z boson varies; the PI contribution always remain negligible.
+Overall, the EW corrections suppress the theoretical predictions by about \SIrange{2}{15}{\percent} as the transverse momentum of the Z boson increases.
+The size of this shift is as large (or slightly larger) as the data uncertainty over the entire range of $p_{\mathrm{T}}^{\ell\bar\ell}$.
 As a consequence, we anticipate the inclusion of EW corrections to be relevant for an accurate fit of this data.

-The size of the EW correction is between four and twenty times larger than the size of the PDF uncertainty: as previously noted in the other cases, this fact suggests that, once included in a PDF fit, EW corrections can improve the accuracy of the PDFs.
-In comparison to the scale uncertainty, the size of the EW corrections remains negligible at small values of $p_{\mathrm{T}}^{\ell\bar\ell}$, roughly $p_{\mathrm{T}}^{\ell\bar\ell}\lesssim\SI{400}{\giga\electronvolt}$, while it becomes up to four times larger than it in the two bins at the largest value of $p_{\mathrm{T}}^{\ell\bar\ell}$.
+The size of the EW correction is between four and fifteen times larger than the size of the PDF uncertainty: as previously noted in the other cases, this fact suggests that, once included in a PDF fit, EW corrections can improve the accuracy of the PDFs.
+In comparison to the scale uncertainty, the size of the EW corrections remains negligible at small values of $p_{\mathrm{T}}^{\ell\bar\ell}$, roughly $p_{\mathrm{T}}^{\ell\bar\ell}\lesssim\SI{400}{\giga\electronvolt}$, while it becomes larger than it in the two bins at the largest value of $p_{\mathrm{T}}^{\ell\bar\ell}$.
 In this kinematic region, NLO EW corrections might therefore become even more relevant than NNLO QCD corrections, and should therefore be mandatorily included in a fit of PDFs to this data set.
 Finally, the Monte Carlo uncertainty is well under control, as it remains mostly negligible in comparison to the PDF, scale and data uncertainty, and to the size of the EW correction.